DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_exclusive_fields.md

 # Mutually Exclusive Fields
-`Mutually Exclusive Fields` is a Schema Constraint that.
+`Mutually Exclusive Fields` is a Schema Constraint.
-It ensure only one of the fields are defined at any time.
+It ensure that, out of a set of fields, only one field is defined at any time.

 ## Usage Example